WadhwaniAI/covid-modelling/docs/data.md

 # Code

 The classes for loading data from the above sources have been implemented [here](../data/dataloader/).
 There are 4 classes - `Covid19IndiaLoader, RootnetLoader, AthenaLoader, JHULoader`.
 Each class has a `_load_data` function that returns a dict of `pd.DataFrame`s.
 Filtering/Processing of that data is done [here](../data/processing/processing.py).
-The function user is going to interact with most is `get_data` in `data/processing/processing.py`.
+The function user is going to interact with most is `get_data` [here](../data/processing/processing.py).

-If the user wishes to implement a new class of dataloader, that class should be a child of the abstract class in `data/dataloader/base.py` (as are all other classes).
+If the user wishes to implement a new class of dataloader, that class should be a child of the abstract class [here](../data/dataloader/base.py) (as are all other classes).